Quicklist: Types of Windows

 - Comes in variety of designs, sizes and materials.

 - Difficult to use with window screens since it usually cranks outwards.

 - Not very secure.

 Price Range: $270-$750

-Like mentioned above, awning is similar to hoppers except that instead of tilting inwards, it tilts outwards.
-This mechanism of opening prevents it from limiting the size of the room, but can not be installed where plants and other barriers of the space outside of the wall can prevent the window
+As mentioned above, awning windows are similar to hoppers except that instead of tilting inwards, they tilt outwards.
+The design prevents it from limiting the size of the room, but can not be installed where plants and other barriers of the space outside of the wall can prevent the window from opening.

 - Saves energy.